Downend School: Later years

 It was renamed Downend Community School.
 In 2005, it moved to Westerleigh Road.

-Tamryn Savage, was instated as head teacher for the school year beginning 2006 and onwards after the acting head teacher Ray Lockey retired.
+Tamryn Savage was instated as head teacher for the school year beginning in 2006 and onwards after the acting head teacher Ray Lockey retired.
 She left at the end of the academic year 2010-2011 and was replaced by Will Roberts.

 The buildings of Page School for Girls were demolished from 2007 to 2008.

 The school converted to academy status on 1 March 2013.